Good Health by Good Food launches, bringing trusted health advice to social audiences

 This confusion is leading young adults to unverified sources, making them vulnerable to misinformation.
 For the 18-24 age group, social media (31%) is their top source for nutritional information, trumping the NHS or Government websites (27%) and well ahead of those who turn to doctors and health professionals (17%) or traditional food media (17%).
 This is despite just 2% of AI analysed nutrition video content on TikTok proving to be accurate according to research from DCU Business School.

-โGood Health is a hugely exciting project, taking health content from Good Food and transforming it into a fast-moving social-first brand to reach a whole new audience.
+โGood Health by Good Food is a hugely exciting project, taking health content from Good Food and transforming it into a fast-moving social-first brand to reach a whole new audience.
 Sticking to our ethos of expert-created, research-backed content, weโre proud to be a brand that our followers know they can trust in the Wild West of online health advice.โ

 Emma Hartfield, Good Foodโs Health Editor